 K-Star Road

-We are moving to the Dosan Park and Apgujeong Rodeo Street area, which is another place packed with instagrammable places in Seoul.
+We are moving to Dosan Park and Apgujeong Rodeo Street, another area packed with Instagrammable places in Seoul.

 The K-Star Road is only one of them and should not be missed by any K-Pop lover.